Building Objective-C iOS apps with CMake

 endif()

 At this point, we can run CMake’s configure phase.
-The -G Xcode
+The

-instructs CMake to use the Xcode generator and the
+option instructs CMake to use the Xcode

-variable instructs CMake to configure the project for cross-compiling to iOS.
+variable instructs CMake to configure the project for

-You can choose to configure for either the debug or the release build types.
+the debug or the release build types.

 # Configure for debug builds.
 Results stored in ./build